davidbrowne/cxcm/README.md

 ## Installation

 Currently this is a single header library.
-All you need to do is include [cxcm.hxx](https://raw.githubusercontent.com/davidbrowne/cxcm/main/cxcm.hxx) and the functions are in the ```cxcm``` namespace.
+All you need to do is include [cxcm.hxx](https://raw.githubusercontent.com/davidbrowne/cxcm/main/cxcm.hxx).
+The functions are in the ```cxcm``` namespace.

 ## Motivation